chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 ![Storybook with more AvatarList stories](/design-systems-for-developers/storybook-with-avatarlist-loading-6-0.png)

 Given that it’s a list, it should show many avatars.
-Let’s add stories that showcase what happens with numerous list items and what happens with few list items.
+Let’s add stories that showcase what happens with numerous list items and with few list items.

 ```js:title=src/AvatarList.stories.js
 export const Ellipsized = Template.bind({});